 The District is cooperating with the Nebraska State Recycling Association and MAPA (paint swap, etc.) on developing markets for recycled products and alternative means to solid waste disposal.
-The District also participates with the Cooperative Extension to recycle plastic pesticide containers.
 A major cooperative project established a household hazardous waste regional collection facility to serve residents of Douglas and Sarpy Counties.
 The District partners with the Loess Hills RC&D on tire, electronic and household hazardous recycling events in the rural areas of the District.